hm-lang/core/proposals/README.md

 functions that have an argument with the `oneOf` type and named as the `oneOf` name.
 We can do this alongside standard `switch`-like values (i.e., not functions), like so:

+TODO: explain what happens with a `return` inside a `what` statement. to be consistent with non-function based matches, we probably want it to return from the enclosing function, not just the internal matching what block. but this will break the sense that it is a standard lambda function, where `return` will just return from the function.

 ```
 ...